-Students arrive at the Tri-Institutional campus just after July 4th, when they begin their first research rotation.
+Students arrive at the Tri-Institutional campus on the first Monday of July, when they begin their first research rotation.
 This first rotation lasts until Medical College Orientation.

-The second year curriculum again is similar to that for Weill Cornell Medical College MD students, with the addition of Frontiers in Biomedical Science II.
-The classroom teaching ends in December, and MD-PhD students study for and take USMLE Step 1 early in the spring semester of CD 2.
+The second year curriculum is also similar to that for Weill Cornell Medical College MD students, with the addition of Frontiers in Biomedical Science II.
+The pre-clinical component ends in December, and MD-PhD students study for and take USMLE Step 1 early in the spring semester of Year 2.
 They then complete 18 weeks of clerkship training, which may include a Pathology elective.

-Students are encouraged to explore clinical career options, which are designed to strengthen the ties between the basic research and clinical problems.
+Throughout their graduate school years, students are encouraged to explore clinical career options that are designed to strengthen the ties between basic research and the clinic.

 Students complete their clinical training, apply for post-graduate training, and take USMLE Step 2.
 They also have about six months to do additional research and clinical electives.